Start Here to Learn About SIP!

-While the protocol is now "final" enough to build sophisticated telecom systems using SIP, the IETF working groups continue to forge new and novel concepts on how to apply SIP.
+While the protocol is now "final" and can be used to build sophisticated communications systems using SIP, the IETF working groups continue to forge new and novel concepts on how to apply SIP.
 You can explore some of these ideas in the SIP Internet Drafts summary on our site.

 It is important to note that the SIP Forum is not an SDO (Standards Development Organization) or protocol creation body; Our charter is to promote and advance the interoperability of products and services using SIP.

-However, in this context, the Forum does assist the industry by specifying Recommendations on how industry vendors and service providers should select among choices available within the protocol itself in order to build and deploy products and services which are highly interoperable with each other.
+However, in this context, the Forum does assist the industry by specifying various recommendations on how industry vendors and service providers should select among choices available within the protocol itself in order to build and deploy products and services which are highly interoperable with each other.

 The SIPconnect Technical Recommendation

 The SIPconnect Technical Recommendation is an industry-wide, standards-based approach to direct IP peering between SIP-enabled IP PBXs and VoIP service provider networks.
 The SIP Forum promotes the SIPconnect initiative to the IP Communications industry, and supplies all input for future versions.

 There a number of other resources -- both online and in print -- that are available to learn more about SIP and related technologies.